KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 ## What is the "KOLIBRI Cloud"?

-KOLIBRI is the name of the new KELLER AG product line.
+KOLIBRI is the name of the new KELLER Pressure product line.
 Part of this new product line is the cloud possibilities, which are:

 - WebApp : The "Online Program" at www.kolibricloud.ch